Uploaded image for project: 'JDK'

 Summary

-Enhance the security of the Java Platform by adding support for the quantum-resistant Module-Lattice-Based Digital Signature Algorithm (ML-DSA).
-Digital signatures are used to detect unauthorized modifications to data and to authenticate the identity of the signatory.
-ML-DSA is designed to be secure against potential quantum computing attacks, and has been standardized by the National Institute of Standards and Technology (NIST) in their recent publication, FIPS 204.
+Enhance the security of Java applications by providing an implementation of the quantum-resistant Module-Lattice-Based Digital Signature Algorithm (ML-DSA).
+Digital signatures are used to detect unauthorized modifications to data and to authenticate the identity of signatories.
+ML-DSA is designed to be secure against future quantum computing attacks.
+It has been standardized by the United States National Institute of Standards and Technology (NIST) in FIPS 204.

 Goals